Hong Kong Film Critics Society Award

 The Hong Kong Film Critics Society Award (香港電影評論學會大獎) is the annual award given by the Hong Kong Film Critics Society in Hong Kong since 1994.
 The award is determined by votes cast in three rounds after a substantial discussion session between the members of the society.
 The transcript of each discussion can be found in the annual journal of Hong Kong film reviews which is published by the society every year.

-The society presents the awards in a informal yet prestigious ceremony.
+The society presents the awards in an informal yet prestigious ceremony.
 Over the years, several venues have been used for the awards presentation, including Planet Hollywood Restaurant (closed), Hong Kong Art Centre, Hong Kong Convention and Exhibition Centre, and Hong Kong Film Archive.